 Healthcare: As healthcare evolves, the sector has seen increasing multimedia requirements for simulations and video-conferencing with patients.
-Often the existing VDI solution in hospitals delivers insufficient graphics performance and the centralized and complex data centres are severely compromised when used intensively.
-Current VDI solutions provide networks of mobile, high-performance workstations that combine the benefits of a centralized IT with the performance of dedicated hardware.
+Often the existing VDI solution in hospitals delivers insufficient graphics performance and the centralised and complex data centres are severely compromised when used intensively.
+Current VDI solutions provide networks of mobile, high-performance workstations that combine the benefits of centralised IT with the performance of dedicated hardware.

-Manufacturing/Retail: Major manufacturers and retailers conduct businesses across continents with thousands of employees.
-Previous VDI solutions proved unstable, with file server capacity shortages, weak backup, and poor business continuity.
+Manufacturing/Retail: Major manufacturers and retailers conduct business across continents with thousands of employees.
+Previous VDI solutions proved unstable, with file server capacity shortages, weak backup and poor business continuity.
 New VDI infrastructures operate much more reliably and offer high-speed backup/restore functions, as well as a tool that automates failover/failback operations in the event of a disaster.

-Utilities: Power companies must run constantly over remote distances, which can lead to connectivity problems, system latency, and lost productivity.
-To overcome these issues, utility providers can revamp their IT ecosystems with VDI solutions that provide 24/7 data and application availability with seamless scalability and centralized management.
+Utilities: Power companies must run constantly over remote distances, which can lead to connectivity problems, system latency and lost productivity.
+To overcome these issues, utility providers can revamp their IT ecosystems with VDI solutions that provide 24/7 data and application availability with seamless scalability and centralised management.

-Education: After a huge jump in remote education demands, many large school systems struggled to support enough concurrent student desktops.
-By implementing a modern VDI setup, schools can dramatically increase storage, server capacity, and application availability so students can use the flash-based and CAD/CAM web applications and 3D animation suites that are required for efficient remote learning.
+Education: After a huge jump in remote education demands, many large schools struggled to support enough concurrent student desktops.
+By implementing a modern VDI setup, schools can dramatically increase storage, server capacity and application availability so students can use the flash-based and CAD/CAM web applications and 3D animation suites that are required for efficient remote learning.

 Rapidly deploy VDI with HPE

-Small- to Mid-Size Businesses: You can start small, scale incrementally, and expand as your needs change with HCI and disaggregated HCI solutions from HPE.
+Small- to mid-sized businesses: You can start small, scale incrementally and expand as your needs change with HCI and disaggregated HCI solutions from HPE.

-All Businesses: Many large organizations opt for a composable solution.
+All businesses: Many large organisations opt for a composable solution.

-HPE provides rack-based form factors backed by centralized storage, which is a more traditional approach to VDI.
+HPE provides rack-based form factors backed by centralised storage, which is a more traditional approach to VDI.

 HPE also offers assistance with planning and mapping out strategies to build the right VDI solution for you.
-HPE Pointnext can advise you on IT readiness, help you streamline your VDI deployment, and guide you in simplifying and optimizing your IT operations.
-We can even provide global consulting, financial, educational, and other services, including emergency remote working solutions with HPE VDI on the cloud and 24/7 support if that suits your needs.
+HPE Pointnext can advise you on IT readiness, help you streamline your VDI deployment and guide you in simplifying and optimising your IT operations.
+We can even provide global consulting, financial, educational and other services, including emergency remote working solutions with HPE VDI on the cloud and 24/7 support if that suits your needs.